CodeYourFuture/syllabus-archive/others/getting-a-job.md

 ## Cover letter

 A cover letter is essential for job applications.
-Ensure you provide one for every one of your job applications.
+Ensure you provide one for each of your job applications.
 You can search the internet to find various cover letter guides and samples.

 ## Interviews